HugoNip/SceneView_Unity3D/README.md

-# Navigation Controls in VR using controllers
+# Navigation Controls in VR by Controllers

 **Introduction**
 This project shows a simple example of using controllers to navigate in a virtual environment, and it is based on a [**Video Tutorial**](https://www.youtube.com/watch?v=iJ0oNYIUFJo&t=325s).